rashika89/php-college-form-website-project/README.md

-# php-college-form-website-project using database and sql and php
+# php-college-form-website-project using database and sql and PHP